InsaLili/insalili.github.io/pages/hobby.md

 	<h4>Things to brag about</h4>
 	<div class="row">
 		<div class="col-md-8">
-			<p>I have two Chinese hobbies, table tennis, and Chinese chess.
+			<p>I have two "Chinese" hobbies, table tennis, and Chinese chess.
 I started to play table tennis when I was 12-year-old and instantly fell in love with it.
 I attended the competition in our college in 2010 and won the third place.
 The photo on the left side was taken after a university competition in 2012.
 Our team represented the college and won the second place.</p>
 			<p>Playing with Chinese chess is a tradition in my family.
 I learned it by watching my father played when I was a child.
 I attended the Chinese chess competition in my university in 2010, won the third place.
 In the same year, I represented my university to attend the competition in Jilin province and won the first place of team and the fifth place of individual.</p>
 		</div>
 		<div class="col-md-2">